The Nice Guys

-Not that Gosling’s character, Holland March, a clumsy, drunken private eye living in 1977 Los Angeles, is exactly a cop, per se.
-(He’s often hired by confused old ladies looking for their dead family members.)
-And neither is his eventual partner, the ultra-serious tough guy Jackson Healy (Russell Crowe, beefed up and effective), who rakes in hard cash by beating up his clients’ enemies.
-What could possibly go wrong when these two pair up out of obligation?
+Gosling is Holland March, a clumsy, drunken private eye in 1977 Los Angeles.
+Following a series of unfortunate events he finds himself paired up with ultra-serious tough guy Jackson Healy (Russell Crowe, beefy and effective), who rakes in hard cash by beating up his clients’ enemies.
+What could possibly go wrong?

 Cast and crew